 2. Moses didn’t complain about the Israelites.

-The Israelites were annoying, frustrating, and totally complain-worthy, but Moses didn’t stoop to that level.
+The Israelites were annoying, frustrating, and totally complaint-worthy, but Moses didn’t stoop to that level.
 He didn’t complain and grumble about his divine assignment.
 He simply went to the Lord and laid the problem at His feet.

 Life is full of difficult people and circumstances, but if we complain about every little, challenging person we meet, we would start looking like the Israelites who were annoying, frustrating, and frankly immature.
 Do you want your life to look like that?
 I don’t!
 So let’s take our cues from Moses and bring our problems straight to God without complaining or whining.